vi4m/swiftbox/README.md

 }
 ```

-Above example may be populated using following command line arguments:
+The example above may be populated using following command line arguments:
 ```
 --config:simple=test
 --config:int=1